catoaune/blog/_posts/2014-11-30-create-nfs-instance-aws.md

 ---
 layout: post
-title: Create a NFS instance on AWS
-tagline: using Vagrant and Chef
+title: Create a NFS instance on AWS using Vagrant and Chef
 categories: devops
 tags: [nfs, vagrant, chef, aws]
 ---